nicokosi/blog/content/creating-strava-charts-with-clojure-and-incanter-en.md

 #Creating Strava charts via Clojure and Incanter

-I use [Strava](https://www.strava.com/) to record my jogging sessions: I can record my sessions via my smartphone, publish them so that I can view/share them on strava.com.
+I use [Strava](https://www.strava.com/) to record my jogging sessions: I can record my sessions via my smartphone and publish them.
+I can then review or share them.

-In addition to Strava dashboard, I wanted to generate my own charts in order to visualize my progress.
+In addition to provided Strava dashboards, I wanted to generate my own charts in order to visualize my progress.

 <br/>